pdumais/dhas/README.md

       Used to play sounds on the local soundard.
 Can be used to play alerts or notifications.
     - Weather
       Used to query temperature from webrelay temperature modules.
+    - DHASWifiNodes
+      Used to interface with homemade wifi devices based on ESP8266

 Script
 ==============